cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

    $ cat slurm-217218.out
    GPU 0: NVIDIA A100 80GB PCIe (UUID: GPU-4f2ff8df-0d18-a99b-9fb8-67aa0867f7a3)

-See the :ref:`p_usage_slurm_basics` and :ref:`p_usage_slurm_advanced`
-pages for information about reserving additional CPUs, more RAM, and for setting other Slurm settings for your jobs.

 Running an interactive session
 ==============================

-It is also possible to reserve GPUs for interactive sessions should you need to experiment with running a piece of software or should the software itself be interactive.
+While it is possible to run an interactive session on the GPU/hi-MEM node, we ask that you limit the usage of such sessions as much as possible.
+If at all possible, prefer using ``sbatch`` or non-interactive ``srun`` instead.
+This ensures that the resources are available for use when you (or other users) are not actively using them.

+To start an interactive session using a GPU you simply apply the same ``--partition`` and (optionally) the same ``--gres`` options as above if you need a GPU, as well as other resource options described in the :ref:`reserving_resources` section:

+.. code-block::

+   $ srun --pty --partition=gpuqueue -- /bin/bash

 See the :ref:`s_interactive_session` section for information about interactive sessions, including information about running programs with graphical interfaces.

-To start an interactive session using a GPU you simply apply the same ``--partition`` and ``--gres`` options as above:

-.. code-block::

-   $ srun --pty --partition=gpuqueue --gres=gpu:1 -- /bin/bash

-Interactive sessions should only be used for tasks that *cannot* be run via ``sbatch`` and the sessions should be closed as soon as you are done running your software.
-This ensures that the GPUs are available to other users.

 .. warning::